nicholasmcconnell/employee_directory/README.md

-React Employee Directory
+# React Employee Directory

-Overview
+## Overview

 An employee directory created with React.js utilizing filter and search options.
 This application's UI is broken up into components, manage component state, and respond to user events.

-Utilizing the App
+## Utilizing the App

-Experience the deployed app on Heroku: Here
+- Experience the deployed app on Heroku: [Here](https://shielded-harbor-64807.herokuapp.com/ "Here")
-When the user loads the page, they are given a table of random employees.
+- When the user loads the page, they are given a table of random employees.
 The user is able to:
-Search the table by employee's first name.
+  - Search the table by employee's first name.
-Filter employee's alphabetically by first name.
+  - Filter employee's alphabetically by last name.

+## Demonstration

-Tech used
+## Tech used

-React.js
+- React.js
-Javascript
+- Javascript
-Node.js
+- Node.js
-Babel
+- Babel
-CSS
+- CSS
-Bootstrap
+- Bootstrap
-RandomUserGenerator API
+- RandomUserGenerator API
-Title Case

-// start: react-scripts start with start: serve -s build
+## Contributers

+- Alyssa Cucunato